jbock-java/jbock/README.md

 The `parseOrExit` method is very convenient.
-If the input is not valid, it will print a helpful error message and shutdown the JVM, which is often the most helpful behaviour.
+If the input is not valid, it will print a helpful error message and shutdown the JVM, which is often the desired behaviour.
 If you want more control, you can use the `parse` method instead.

 When invoked without any arguments, the program now prints the following message:

 <pre><code>Usage: CopyFile SOURCE DEST